-Did you know that prenatal massage is very beneficial during your pregnancy?
+Did you know that prenatal massage is exceptionally beneficial during your pregnancy?
 They can help to ease back pain and relieve stress.

 Fun fact: Most women experience lower back pain between the 20th and 28th weeks of pregnancy.
 While we recommend that you try walking, exercising and improving your posture to reduce muscle aches, it doesn’t always help.

-You should definitely try a prenatal massage during your pregnancy.
-It’s possible to do it at home, but you need to be careful.
+It would help if you tried a prenatal massage during your pregnancy.
+Doing it at home is possible, but you need to be careful.
 Follow our guide to make sure that you do it safely!

-What are the differences between prenatal massages and normal massages?
+What are the differences between prenatal massages and regular massages?

 Prenatal massages are massages that are safe for pregnancy.
-Massage techniques are basically the same as regular massage, but the pressure is softer and restricted to certain points.
+Massage techniques are the same as a regular massage, but the pressure is softer and restricted to specific points.